KhartesViewer/khartes/README.md

 so it can be no larger than your computer has memory;
 * You need to wait for the entire data volume to be loaded before you can start working.
+* If you want to work outside the area of your data volume, you need to create another data volume.

 #### 2. Attach to an OME/Zarr data store